Westinghouse J40: Development

 Westinghouse Electric Corporation established the Westinghouse Aviation Gas Turbine Division (AGT) in 1945.
 Along with General Electric, Westinghouse had extensive experience in turbine design that put them in the lead over established aviation engine manufacturers, who had little experience with these entirely new design concepts.
 While most early engines in the US were redesigned versions of British jets, the J30 was the first truly American-designed turbojet to run, and saw use in the McDonnell FH Phantom.
 The enlarged J34 was obsolete when introduced, but moderately successful.
 A new design following the rapid industry progress was needed.

 The J40 represented a big opportunity for Westinghouse to become a prominent player in the turbojet engine market.
 The U.S. Navy showed great confidence in the company when it bet the success or failure of a new generation of jets on Westinghouse over three other engine companies.
 It was in June 1947 that the Navy's Bureau of Aeronautics contracted for its development.
 The prototype engine first ran in November 1948.
 According to an article in the April 1949 edition of the Naval Aviation Confidential Bulletin by Lieutenant Commander Neil D. Harkleroad of the Bureau of Aeronautics Power Plant Division, "The engine has been operating successfully to date."
 As of that writing, the 50-hour flight substantiation test was to have been accomplished by June 1949 and the 150-hour qualification test by December 1949.

 The J40 was designed to deliver twice the thrust of engines currently in service, allowing the J40-WE-8 with afterburner to power many of the new Navy carrier-based fighters with a single engine.
 These included the Grumman XF10F Jaguar variable-sweep wing general-purpose fighter, the McDonnell F3H Demon and Douglas F4D Skyray interceptors.
 Growth to over 15000 lbf of thrust in afterburner was projected.
-A version without afterburner, the J40-WE-6, was to power the Douglas A-3D Skywarrior twin-engine carrier-based bomber.
+A version without afterburner, the J40-WE-6, was to power the Douglas A3D Skywarrior twin-engine carrier-based bomber.

 The J40-8 was only a little over 40 in in diameter but 25 ft long, with accessories and including the afterburner.
 It weighed almost 3500 lb, the -6 being almost 7 ft shorter and about 600 lb lighter, because it did not have an afterburner.

 In 1949, a higher-power J40-WE-12 non-afterburning version developing 9500 lbf thrust, with better fuel consumption, was proposed for the A3D, and an afterburning version (J40-WE-10) developing 13700 lbf thrust was proposed for the fighter projects.
 Both versions were accepted and became the engines the airframes were designed to use.
 The lower-powered early development models were now intended to be used only for ground and initial flight testing until the high-powered engines became available.